Today’s Supreme Court decision on Dobbs v. Jackson Women’s Health Center unravels the right to abortion Americans have known for decades.

-But NAPAWF can’t lead this charge alone.
+But this wave requires collective action.
 You can become part of the movement by registering and making plans to vote — and helping your family, friends, and elders do the same.
-If you live in Texas, Georgia, or Florida, you can also join NAPAWF’s outreach and voter education work.
-Finally, you can sign on to NAPAWF’s statement of solidarity for abortion justice.
+If you live in Texas, Georgia, or Florida, find ways to get involved with outreach and voter education work.

 The fight to defend and expand abortion access has always been and will continue to be a long struggle that requires us to collectively organize our communities now and through the future.
 Together, we can enshrine protections for our fundamental rights into law.
 And we can strengthen the checks and balances that preserve our democracy — for our generation, and generations to come.